Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Estimating CATE

 In addition to the parametrization shown in (\ref{bcf}), \cite{hahn_2020} make use of the two-stage procedure seen in (\ref{twostage}), Section \ref{sec:ProblemSetup}.
 The two-stage approach is motivated by the presence of a particular type of confounding, which the authors in \cite{hahn_2018} and \cite{hahn_2020} call \emph{Regularization Induced Confounding} (RIC).
-The intuition behind RIC is the following: regularization applied directly on the two curves $f_1, f_0$ may have unintended consequences on the induced regularization on $\tau (\cdot)$, leading to biased estimates of CATE.
+The intuition behind RIC is the following: regularization applied directly on the two curves $f_1, f_0$ featuring in a T-Learner (eq.\,(\ref{eq:tlearner})) may have unintended consequences on the induced regularization on $\tau (\cdot)$, leading to biased estimates of CATE.
 RIC is shown to have a stronger effect when there is strong confounding, such as in presence of \emph{targeted selection}, that is when individuals are selected into treatment based on the prediction of otherwise adverse outcome.
 Targeted selection implies a potential strictly monotone relationship between the propensity score $\pi (\bm{x}_i)$ and the prognostic score $\mu(\bm{x}_i) = \mathbb{E} \big[ Y_i \mid \bm{X}_i, Z_i = 0 \big]$, and is rather common in studies of observational nature.
 The proposed way to tackle confounding from targeted selection is precisely to use the two-stage representation illustrated in (\ref{twostage}), where a probabilistic estimate of the propensity score $\widehat{\pi} (\bm{x}_i)$, obtained from the first stage regression, is added to the covariates for the estimation of $\mu(\bm{x}_i) = \mathbb{E} \big[ Y_i \mid \bm{X}_i, Z_i = 0 \big]$ in the second stage, to account for their potential relationship.

-We name the above approach $\tau$-Learner, as it involves an explicit parametrization in terms of $\tau (\bm{x}_i)$ and a direct Bayesian approach to CATE estimation. \cite{hahn_2020} specifically make use of BART for estimation of $\mu(\bm{x}_i)$ and $\tau(\bm{x}_i)$, but any other Bayesian method could potentially work.
-As a further advantage, the direct Bayesian approach allows to obtain valid posterior credible intervals for CATE.
+We name the above approach $\tau$-Learner, as it involves an explicit parametrization in terms of $\tau (\bm{x}_i)$ (shared with R-Learners) and a direct Bayesian approach to CATE estimation. \cite{hahn_2020} specifically make use of BART for estimation of $\mu(\bm{x}_i)$ and $\tau(\bm{x}_i)$, but any other Bayesian method could potentially work.

+As a further advantage, the direct Bayesian approach returns full predictive posterior distribution on CATE, which conveniently allows the computation of point estimates as well as credible intervals.
+This feature is shared also by Bayesian implementation of S-Learners \citep{hill_2011} and can be usefully employed to check for causal common support, as showed by \cite{hill_2013}.
+On the contrary, frequentist implementations easily provide point and confidence interval estimates, but cannot return full predictive distribution without techniques such as jackknife or bootstrapping.